niklaushirt/aiops-install_3.1/tools/9_servicenow/snow-Integrate.md

     * URL: The URL of your ServiceNow developer instance.
     * User ID: the ServiceNow Events user username.

-      **Important:** You must create a new, unique user in ServiceNow specifically for your ServiceNow integration before you create your integration.
-Make sure that you are using the correct user role, the Events user, for your integration.
+      **Important:** You must Make sure that you are using the correct user (abel.tuter), the Events user, for your integration.
 You must also make sure that the time zone set for this user matches your system time zone in ServiceNow.
 For more information about ServiceNow users, see Create users.

-    * Password: the ServiceNow Events user password.
+    * Password: Here this would be `P4ssw0rd!` (if you followed the steps above - the ServiceNow Events user password).

-    * Encrypted password: the ServiceNow Events user encrypted password.
+    * Encrypted password: Here this would be `g4W3L7/eFsUjV0eMncBkbg==` (if you followed the steps above - the ServiceNow Events user encrypted password).

-      **Important:** You must specify an IBM Cloud Pak for Watson AIOps encrypted version of your ServiceNow password to collect inventory and topology data from ServiceNow.
-To encrypt your ServiceNow password, complete the following steps:

-      * Make sure that you have oc installed on your local system.
-For more information about these requirements, see Preparing to install IBM Cloud Pak for Watson AIOps.
-Log in to your Red Hat OpenShift Container Platform cluster by using the oc login command.
-You can identify your specific oc login by clicking the user name dropdown menu in the Red Hat OpenShift Container Platform console, then clicking Copy Login Command.

-      * Switch your project to where the Cloud Pak for Watson AIOps is installed (e.g. cp4waiops) using the following command (use your own project name):
-      ```
-      oc project cp4waiops
-      ```
-      * Identify the full name for the evtmanager-topology-topology pod:
-      ```
-      oc get pods | grep evtmanager-topology-topology
-      ```
-      * Enter the following command to encrypt your password.
-The content of <your_password> is your unencrypted ServiceNow password.
-      ```
-      oc exec -ti evtmanager-topology-topology-<xxxxxxxxx-xxxxx> -- java -jar /opt/ibm/topology-service/topology-service.jar encrypt_password -p '<your_password>'
-      ```
-      * Copy and paste the results of the preceding command (your encrypted ServiceNow password) in this field.

-    * Connection timeout: The amount of time before a connection times out in milliseconds.
-The default value is 5000 milliseconds.

-    * Read timeout: The amount of time before a read operation times out in milliseconds.
-The default value is 5000 milliseconds.
-    * Proxy host: The proxy host for your ServiceNow instance.
-    * Proxy port: The proxy port for your ServiceNow instance.
-The default value is 8080.

-    You can test your integration connection by clicking Test connection.
+6. Test your integration connection by clicking `Test connection`.

-5. You can improve search performance by mapping the fields from your implementation fields to IBM Cloud Pak for Watson AIOps's standard fields.
+5. (Optional) You can improve search performance by mapping the fields from your implementation fields to IBM Cloud Pak for Watson AIOps's standard fields.
 Enter the values that you want to map, then click Format to ensure that you entered a valid JSON configuration.

-6. Select how you want to manage collecting data for use in AI training and change risk scoring.
-Click the Data flow toggle to turn on data collection then select how you want to collect data:
+6. Click the Data flow toggle to turn on data collection

-    * **Live data for continuous AI training:** A continuous flow of data from your integration is used to both train AI models and analyze your data for anomalous behavior.

-      **Note:** Before selecting this option, you must first set **Mode** to **Historical data for initial AI training** to collect a minimum amount of data, and then run AI training on that data.
-For more information, see Planning data loading and training.

-    * **Live data for initial AI training**: A single set of training data used to define your AI model.
-Data collection takes place over a specified time period that starts when you create your integration.

-      **Note:** If you select this option, you must disable your integration when you have collected enough data for training.
-If you do not disable the integration, it continues to collect data.
-For more information about AI model training, including minimum and ideal data quantities, see Configuring AI training.
-For more information about disabling and enabling integrations, see Enabling and disabling ServiceNow integrations.

-    * **Historical data for initial AI training:** A single set of training data used to define your AI model.
+7. Select **Historical data for initial AI training:** A single set of training data used to define your AI model.
 You must also specify the parallelism of your source data.
 Historical data is harvested from existing logs in your integration over a specified time period in the past.

-    **Important:** Different types of AI models have different requirements to properly train a model.
-Make sure that your settings satisfy minimum data requirements.
-For more information about how much data you need to train different AI models, see Configuring AI training.
+8. Set the start date to 01/01/2019
+9. Set the end date to the current date

 7. Select whether you want to collect inventory and topology data from your ServiceNow instance.
 Click the Collect inventory and topology data toggle to turn on inventory and data collection.